michaeljfriedman/COS418/raft/src/raft/design.md

   - If I voted for no one or for this candidate already, and my log is not more up to date than the candidate's:
     - Grant vote
     - Send a Convert To Follower signal and wait for ack

+## Start Command

+This routine is run by a leader whenever the client sends a command via the `Start()` function.

+- Start Command
+  - Append a log entry for this command

 ## Apply Log Entries